Murmansk: Culture

+The unofficial anthem of Murmansk is "My Beloved Arctic".
+As of 2012, it's played at the train station to signal the arrival of trains, and as of 2007 it's played at Murmansk's main square on the hour.

 Sports

 The city's association football teams are FC Sever Murmansk, which played in the Russian Second Division until 2014 when it folded due to financial difficulties, and FC Murmansk, a football team founded in 2022.